GeorgeZotos/160-years-victoria-3/README.md

 | 3174360 | Pivot of Empire |
 | 3450170 | Charters of Commerce |

-The shell has no DLC-specific content or dependencies on other mods.
+The mod currently has no DLC-specific gameplay content and no dependencies on other mods.